enspyrco/crowdleague/.contributing/the-process.md

 1 - Planning in consultation with stakeholders
 ===============================================

--   Replace Section below with the section name, eg. Auth
+-   Replace *Section* below with the section name, eg. Auth

 -   Use the next available Section number (denoted x. below)

--   Create in Drive - a folder called "x.
-Section: Sections Planning" in "Sections Planning (CL)".
+-   Create in Drive - a folder called "x. *Section*: Sections Planning" in "Sections Planning (CL)".
 In the folder:

--   a Google doc called "0 - Use Cases < Section (CL)" that will hold just a list of Use Cases, so we have short, easy to read and think about, list that is the definitive set of use cases
+    -   a Google doc called "0 - Use Cases < *Section* (CL)" that will hold just a list of Use Cases, so we have a short, easy to read and think about, list that is the definitive set of use cases

         -   short, clear names → balance brevity with clarity

--   Create an Asana Project called "x.
-Section"
+-   Create an Asana Project called "x. *Section*"

     -   add a link to the relevant "Sections Planning" Google Drive folder

     -   add a link to The Process google doc

 -   Start a Discussion in Asana called "Planning Discussion", tag all stakeholders and ask for input on:

     -   the use cases

     -   ...

     -   anything anyone wants to add

 -   Do a design review

     -   look for apps solving similar problems in interesting ways

     -   write some notes about the parts you think are done well

 -   Complete use cases for level 1

 2 - Build everything around the use-case
 =========================================

-(large use cases can be split into parts)
+> large use cases can be split into parts

-(each use case needs a short but identifying code name)
+> each use case needs a short but identifying code name

 For each use-case there will be three types of digital goodness: